MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-unrealized-vat.md

 ---

-# How to: Set Up Unrealized VAT for Cash-Based Accounting
+# Set Up Unrealized VAT for Cash-Based Accounting
 If you're using cash-based accounting methods, you can set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to handle unrealized VAT.

 ## To use general ledger accounts for unrealized VAT